alaahamed1/Alx-Backend/README.md

 - Real-time data visualization using solar energy APIs.
 - An interactive UI that simulates energy output under different environmental conditions.

-Once set up, access the local environment at `http://localhost:8000`.
+Once set up, access the local environment at `http://localhost:8000` for the backend and `http://localhost:8080` for the frontend.

 ---